mal-lang/malsim-gui/README.md

 [How to install Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 NPM is recommended when updating or installing new javascript packages/librararies.
-New libraries or information about pre-installed can be searched fore [here](https://www.npmjs.com/) You can read more about NPM [here](https://docs.npmjs.com/about-npm).
+New libraries or information about pre-installed can be searched [here](https://www.npmjs.com/) You can read more about NPM [here](https://docs.npmjs.com/about-npm).

 To view all packages and their versions installed by npm check dependencies in 'core-web/package.json'.